 I don’t have my own space –my workspace is is also where my kids throw their toys, sippy cup and snack.
-Kids know no boundaries.
+Kids know no boundaries which is why I buy toys like kendamas Canada, which is multi purpose.
 I have a 1-year old and a 3-year old (and a 5-year old finally in school!) so having my hands full is an understatement.
 My desk is where my kids place their legos after they get done building them, where not only does my water bottle sit, but my kid’s sippy cup and juice boxes.

 Where I sit, my kids lay under my office chair by my feet (like any loyal puppy to it’s owner) and occasionally climb up to bang on my keyboard.
 That’s how it is most days.

 I nursed all three of my kids until the age of 1.
 During that time, my kids would sit on my lap, or I would have one hand wrapped around them as they laid on my arm; while checking email, typing with the other hand and trying to get work done.
 The. struggle. is. real.
 When not at my deks, my phone in my right hand became a ritual.
 I learned to work and be extremely productive on a mobile device as I sit on the sofa nursing and embracing my child with the other hand.
 It’s amazing what I’ve done multi-tasking.